University of North Texas: Primary colors

 North Texas adopted green and white as its official colors during the 1902–1903 school year.
-The university also uses black as a tertiary color, but it is not a "school color".
+The university also uses black as a tertiary color.

 Mascot

 UNT's mascot, the American eagle, was adopted on February 1, 1922, as a result of a student-faculty council debate and ensuing student election.

 The eagle has had two nicknames, beginning with "Scrappy" in 1950.
 The green and white human costumed eagle character, launched in 1963, carried the name "Scrappy" until 1974—during the throes of the Vietnam War—when students adopted the name "Eppy" because it sounded less warlike.
 Since then, the name has switched back from Eppy to Scrappy; and for the last years, the name "Scrappy" has endured.

 Nickname for intercollegiate athletics

 The name "Mean Green," now in its year, was adopted by fans and media in 1966 for a North Texas football defensive squad that finished the season second in the nation against the rush.
 That season, Joe Greene, then a sophomore at North Texas, played left defensive tackle on the football team and competed in track and field (shot put).
-The nickname "Mean Joe Greene" caught-on during his first year with the Pittsburgh Steelers in 1969 when Pittsburgh fans wrongly assumed that "Mean Green" was derived from a nickname Joe Greene had inherited while at North Texas.
+The nickname "Mean Joe Greene" caught-on during his first year with the Pittsburgh Steelers in 1969, when some fans wrongly assumed that "Mean Green" was derived from a nickname that Greene had inherited while at North Texas.
 The North Texas athletic department, media, and fans loved the novelty of the national use of its nickname, and its association with Joe Greene's surname and university's official school color.
 By 1968, "Mean Green" was branded on the backs of shirts, buttons, bumper stickers, and the cover of the North Texas football brochure.